Public & Secure API Keys

 Using Public and Secure API Keys

-Regardless of which API key you use (Public or Secure one), you will always need to pass it in the Authorization header of your API requests.
+Regardless of which API key you use (public or secure one), you will always need to pass it in the Authorization header of your API requests.
 Here's an example request:

 curl -X GET "https://api.testnet.stake.fish/v1/eth/stake/v1/remaining-keys" \